Actindo-AG/Documentation/Fulfillment/Operation/01_ManageDispatchNotes.md

 - The shipment has been delivered.
 - The dispatch note status is **Partner confirmed receival** and the shipment status is ![Circular arrows](../../Assets/Icons/CircularArrows.png "[Circular arrows]") (In progress) in the list of dispatch notes.
-- All shipments included in the dispatch note have been shipped, that is, the status of all shipments included in the *Shipments* sub-tab of the *Dispatch note "Dispatch note ID"* view is **Shipped**.
+- The status of all shipments in the dispatch note in the *Shipments* sub-tab of the *Dispatch note "Dispatch note ID"* view is **Shipped**.

 #### Procedure